AdobeDocs/experience-manager-brand-portal.en/help/using/manage-digital-rights-of-assets.md

 ## Asset Link Expiration {#asset-link-expiration}

 While sharing assets through links, Administrators and Editors can set a date and time of expiration using the **[!UICONTROL Expiration]** field in the **[!UICONTROL Link Sharing]** dialog box.
-The default expiration of link is seven days from the date on which link is shared.
+The default expiration of a link is seven days from the date on which the link is shared.

 ![](assets/asset-link-sharing.png)

-It ensures that assets shared as links expire at the date and time set by Brand Portal Administrators and Editors, and can no longer be viewed and downloaded beyond the expiration date.
-As the assets shared through links can also be viewed by external users who are not part of the organization, by specifying expiration you can make sure that your approved assets are protected and not exposed to unknown entities beyond a specified time.
+It ensures that assets shared as links expire at the date and time set by Brand Portal Administrators and Editors.
+And, the assets can no longer be viewed and downloaded beyond the expiration date.
+To protect your approved assets from external users, set an expiration date on shared links to ensure they are not exposed to unknown entities beyond a specified time.

 For more information about link sharing, refer to [Share assets as a link](../using/brand-portal-link-share.md).

 ## Licensed Assets {#licensed-assets}

 Licensed assets are subject to the acceptance of a license agreement prior to download from Brand Portal.
-This agreement for licensed assets comes when you directly download the asset from Brand Portal or via a shared link.
-Whether expired or not expired, license-protected assets can be viewed by all the users.
+This agreement for licensed assets comes when you directly download the asset from Brand Portal or by way of a shared link.
+Whether expired or not expired, all the users can view icense-protected assets.
 However, the download and usage of expired licensed assets are limited.
 To know about the behavior of expired licensed assets and permissible activities based on user roles, refer to [usage permissions of expired assets](../using/manage-digital-rights-of-assets.md#usage-permissions-expired-assets).

-License-protected assets have [license agreement attached](https://experienceleague.adobe.com/docs/experience-manager-65/assets/administer/drm.html) to them, which is done by setting the asset's metadata property in [!DNL Experience Manager Assets].
+License-protected assets have a [license agreement attached](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/assets/administer/drm) to them, which is done by setting the asset's metadata property in [!DNL Experience Manager Assets].

 An asset is considered protected if it contains one of the following (or both) metadata properties: